 The guarantees and endorsements limit provided by The Company to other parties should not exceed 300% of its equity based on the most recent audited or reviewed financial statements by a certified accountant.
 The individual guarantee amount should not exceed 100% of its equity based on the most recent audited or reviewed financial statements by a certified accountant.

-Schedule B Securities held as of December 31, 2020 (excluding investment in subsidiaries, associates and joint ventures):
+Schedule B Securities held as of December 31, 2022